 Not everyone who tries intermittent fasting gets results.
 Here are some tips that will help you stick to your diet and maximize your weight loss.

-In order to get great intermittent fasting results, you’ll have to find a diet that fits within your lifestyle.
+To get great intermittent fasting results, you’ll have to find a diet that fits your lifestyle.
 If waiting to eat until lunch makes you feel tired and foggy at work, for example, you won’t stick with it.
 Luckily, you can adjust your fasting schedule to suit your needs.
 Here are just a few of the ways that you can tailor your diet to your schedule.

 Fast for 16 hours, eat for 8

 The 16:8 diet involves eating all of your meals within an 8-hour window, such as 10 a.m. to 6 p.m.
 This allows you to eat your breakfast, lunch, and dinner at normal times while still fasting for 16 hours each day.

 The 20:4 diet is a time-restricted eating plan similar to the 16:8 diet.
 But instead of consuming all of your meals within an 8-hour window, you’ll limit your eating to just 4 hours during the day.
 This diet allows you to get in a solid meal or two while still fasting for 20 hours in total.

 Another popular intermittent fasting plan is the 5:2 diet.
 It allows you to eat normally for 5 days during the week and then fast for 2 non-consecutive days.
 You can completely abstain from food on fasting days or eat 500 or 600 calories to give you a little fuel.

 Another mistake that beginners make with intermittent fasting is jumping into it too quickly.
 If you’re used to eating every 4 hours, fasting for 16 hours straight will be a huge challenge.
 It’s better to start small and work your way up to your desired fasting schedule.
 Try to fast for just thirty minutes or an hour longer each day to give your body time to adjust without food.